Stop DataWorks service billing

 Important

-Scenario 1: Red error page
+Scenario 1: A red error page indicating "no pay-as-you-go resources retained"

-The page shows the message "You must have both a DataWorks edition and pay-as-you-go resources".
-A red 'X' indicates that you do not have an active edition in the current region, while a green checkmark indicates that you have active pay-as-you-go resources.
-You can click the Purchase Edition button to buy a new edition.
+The page indicates that you must retain both a DataWorks edition and pay-as-you-go resources.
+A red cross indicates that no edition is retained in the current region, while a green checkmark indicates that pay-as-you-go resources are retained.
+You can click the Purchase Edition button to purchase the desired edition.

-• Service impact: You can no longer use advanced features unique to the expired edition (such as Smart Baseline and some OpenAPIs).
-However, DataWorks core services (such as task scheduling and data integration) do not stop and continue to run in the background.
+• Service impact: You can no longer use the advanced features specific to the expired edition (such as intelligent baselines and certain Open APIs).
+However, DataWorks core services (such as task scheduling and Data Integration) do not stop and continue to run in the background.